-Just a few days ago Google extended its range of file support for Google Docs.
-Previously you could hardly see Office files like Word, Excel and PowerPoint.
+Just a few days ago Google expanded its range of file support for Google Docs.
+Previously, you could hardly see Office files like Word, Excel, and PowerPoint.

-While it is read only, Google demonstrates its insistence on giving Chrome greater operating system capabilities from the cloud.
-You would also expect these features to be added to the ability to view files online without loading them to Google Docs.
-We can also see how it is moving towards trends in high demand, such as Office and Adobe, but also towards future potential niches such as support for Apple files.
+While it's read-only, Google demonstrates its insistence on giving Chrome greater operating system capabilities from the cloud.
+These functionalities would also be expected to add to the ability to view files online without uploading them to Google Docs.
+We can also see how it is heading towards high demand trends, such as Office and Adobe, but also towards potential niches in the future such as Apple's file support.

 Neither should be excited much, if you can see the files in a vector way, zoom in, zoom out, send it as attachment or share it with others.
-But search routines within the document work, support layouts; Of course, we never expect editing.
+But search routines work within the document, layouts support; sure, we never wait for editing

 For all 12 are the formats that have been added or improved, although some of these were already supported, Google has added greater online display and display capabilities.

 - .doc and .doc (Word) and .pages for Apple

 - .psd (Adobe Photoshop)

 - .dxf (AutoCAD, Microstation)